legumeinfo/gene-function-registry/README.md

 The **comments** block is for unstructured text, if needed for curatorial comments or other purposes.

-The **confidence** block is to have values [1-5] or null.
+The **confidence** block is to have values [1-5].
 This field indicates level of experimental support, with 5 being the strongest -- typically consisting of evidence at the level of a genetic complementation test, or otherwise observed as a mutant phenotype (experimental evidence code IMP) associated with the mutated form of the indicated gene.
 A level of 3 would be strong associational support, but lacking experimental lab validation such as genetic complementation.
 Levels 1 and 2 would be high-throughput evidence, and generally will NOT be collected in the SoyBase/LIS/PeanutBase projects.
 Papers that report lists of "candidate genes" in the vicinity of a GWAS or QTL region would be level 1 or 2 support, and should generally not be collected here.

-The **traits** block must contain at least one "entity" key with a valid ontology accession.
-Trait ontology is preferred where possible.
-Optionally, a "relation" key with a relation ontology may be associated with the entity ontology.
-The association between entity and relation ontology terms is established by proximity: entity and term followed by relation and term.
-Optionally (for the benefit of curators), a comment (marked by "#") may be added to the ontology-term lines.
+The **traits** block must contain at least one "entity" name (e.g. `  -entity_name: flowering time`) and entity accession (e.g. `    entity: TO:0002616`).
+For entities, the trait ontology (TO) is preferred where possible.
+Optionally, ontology modifier terms may be listed following an entity -- typically, a "quality" term, from [PATO](https://www.ebi.ac.uk/ols/ontologies/pato) and/or a "relation" key with a [relation ontology](https://www.ebi.ac.uk/ols/ontologies/ro).
+The association between entity and relation ontology terms is established by proximity: entity and term followed by the modifying term(s).

 The **references** block contains one or more blocks of citations, each containing three key-value pairs: "citation", "doi", and "pmid".
 Of these, either the pmid or doi is required (some publications lack a pmid, but all should have a doi).
 The citation should be in one of the following forms (depending on whether there are one, two, or three-or-more authors):
 ```